Soft Homemade Parsley Naan Bread – Fluffy, Golden, and Easy to Make

 Prepare the Parsley and Dough Base

-Knead and Rest the Dough
+Rest the Dough

 Divide and Roll Out the Dough

-Fry the Bread to Golden Perfection
+Fry the Bread Until Golden

-Once the oil is warm, place one naan into the pan.
+Once the oil is warm, place one piece of dough into the pan.
 Let it cook for about 1 minute, then flip it to the other side.
-Continue turning it every minute or so, keeping the heat on medium to low once it starts to color.

-Repeat with the remaining dough balls.
+Repeat the process with the remaining dough.

 Serve and Enjoy